 Take Care in Selecting a Wax

-Candle makers today have over 60 choices for wax!
+Today, candle makers have over 60 choices for wax!
 Each type of wax has specific advantages.
-To make selecting a wax type easier, we recommend thinking about what you want your finished candle to be like and work backwards from there.
+To make selecting a wax type easier, we recommend thinking about what you want your finished candle to be like and working backward from there.

 For example, if you are making a pillar, taper, or molded candle and aren’t adding fragrance, beeswax might be a great choice.
-Beeswax is hard when solid and emits a natural sweet scent that alters or masks added fragrances.
+Beeswax is hard when solid and emits a naturally sweet scent that alters, or masks added fragrances.

 If you’re crafting a container candle with added aroma and want your candle to contain “all-natural” ingredients, soy wax is a great option.
-It’s fairly soft and carries aromas much better that beeswax.
+It’s fairly soft and carries aromas much better than beeswax.

-On the other hand, soy wax — which has increased in popularity in recent years — is fairly soft and therefore best suited for container candles.
-This wax is generally better at throwing aroma than beeswax, but it’s not as well as paraffin wax.
+On the other hand, soy wax — which has increased in popularity in recent years — is fairly soft and, therefore, best suited for container candles.
+This wax is generally better at throwing aroma than beeswax, but it’s not as good as paraffin wax.

 Paraffin wax is widely known for being the best at throwing scents; however, according to the US Department of Labor and Occupational Safety and Health Administration (OSHA) it t “may possess some carcinogenic properties.”
-While it Center for Disease Control (CDC) does not consider paraffin wax to be toxic, fumes may cause irritation to the eyes and skin.
+While the Centers for Disease Control (CDC) does not consider paraffin wax to be toxic, fumes may cause irritation to the eyes and skin.